 I am Post-Doctoral resident with a doctoral degree (Psy.D) in Clinical Psychology from the Arizona School of Professional Psychology.
-I also have a Master of Arts Degree in Clinical Psychology; and I am a Licensed Associate Counselor in the State of Arizona with a Masters’ degree in Clinical Mental Health Counseling.
+I also have a Master of Arts Degree in Clinical Psychology.
 I completed an internship at Arizona State Hospital.
 I have extensive experience providing individual and group psychotherapy to individuals who suffer from serious mental illness, addictions, sexual offender behaviors, and personality disorders, and dual diagnoses.

 I value an integrative and collaborative approach to treatment which entails a variety of interventions specific to the person.
 I find it important to individualize treatment to each person.
 I have a specific interest in and appreciate the positive impact of experiential therapy and Acceptance and Commitment therapy combined with a cognitive approach to assist with building a connection between thoughts and feelings.
 I work to create a safe environment utilizing empathic understanding and unconditional positive regard to support clients in exploring their values to reach their desired goals.